ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 sets are defined by a single value per property.
 Variable property sets depend on field variables such as temperature and fiber volume content.

-Currently, only the constant property sets can be modified with PyACP.
+Currently, you can only modify the constant property sets with PyACP.
 Variable property sets can be inspected, but not modified.